Build Overview

 Freeze, then

-Opportune Reload triggers and gives you several seconds of shooting without reloading with
+Shard Scavenger triggers and grants you several seconds of reload-free firing with

-Permafrost Bolts to chain without interruption. - While bossing: Apply , fire with
+Permafrost Bolts to chain without interruption. - During bossing: Apply

 Permafrost Bolts until